calderhayes/simple-file-control/README.md

 A simple file utility that I have been using privately for some private projects.

 I decided to try and publish a NuGet package.
-TO my dismay I discovered the project https://github.com/visualeyes/cabinet .
+To my dismay I discovered the project https://github.com/visualeyes/cabinet .
 It is more developed, larger community, more store implementations and has a cooler name.

 I decided to launch this anyways just because, but if you are looking for something more mature I would pass you off to them.